exonum/exonum-time/MANUAL.md

 use exonum::helpers::Height;
 use exonum_time::{TimeService, TimeSchema, Time, TimeProvider};
 use exonum_testkit::TestKitBuilder;
-//A struct that provides the node with a current time.
+// A struct that provides the node with the current time.
 #[derive(Debug)]
 struct MyTimeProvider;
 impl TimeProvider for MyTimeProvider {